Physician - Emergency Medicine Jobs in USA with Visa Sponsorship

 Do I need to complete a U.S. residency to get visa sponsorship as an emergency physician?

 Most employers require completed U.S. residency training for emergency medicine positions.
-International medical graduates typically need to complete a U.S. emergency medicine residency to qualify for sponsorship, as this demonstrates the specialized training required for H-1B specialty occupation requirements and state licensing.
+International medical graduates typically need to complete a U.S. emergency medicine residency to qualify for sponsorship, as this demonstrates the specialized training required for H-1B visa specialty occupation requirements and state licensing.

 Can foreign medical degrees qualify for H-1B sponsorship in emergency medicine?